Nachimak28/lewd-image-detector-lit-app/README.md

 - Run the following command
 `lightning run app app.py --cloud`

+**Note**: The App URL given by lightning cloud is only for the swagger API docs and not the API URL.
+To obtain the API URL, just call the Health API from the swagger docs and in the dev console of the browser you shall see the actual API URL in the network call which is to be put into the SocketIO JS server.

 ## Running the Chat app
 I haven't dockerized the Chat app codebase but if you wish please go ahead and do so to be able to run it anywhere you wish